nearprotocol/stakewars/troubleshooting.md

 | BetaNet | https://wallet.betanet.near.org |
 | DevNet | https://wallet.devnet.near.org |

-Trying to use the right passphrase with the wrong wallet address will produce no result.
+Trying to use the right passphrase with the wrong wallet URL will produce no results.

 ## Staking-related issues